-The Competition aimed to help the most innovative ideas turn into real projects and achieve sustainable impact.
-Thirty of the most promising applications were chosen as semi-finalists and invited to a social innovation mentoring academy in Berlin in July 2016 to progress their ideas.
+The competition will help the most innovative ideas and projects achieve sustainable impact.
+Thirty of the most promising applications will be chosen as semi-finalists and will be invited to a social innovation mentoring academy in Madrid in July to progress their ideas.

-The three best solutions were awarded a prize of €50,000 at the awards ceremony in Brussels in October 2016.
+The three most effective solutions will each be awarded with a prize of €50,000 at an awards ceremony in Brussels in October 2017.

-This is the fourth year in which Nesta has worked as a delivery partner of the European Social Innovation Competition.
-Organised since 2012 in memory of Diogo Vasconcelos, the European Social Innovation Competition calls all Europeans to come up with solutions to the problems affecting our society.
-The Competition is run by the European Commission with the support of a consortium of partners including Nesta, Shipyard, Impact Hub, Kennisland and Matter and Co.
-Nesta's Challenge Prize Centre has been lead partner in prize design and delivery since the Competition programme began in 2012.
+This is the fifth year that Nesta has worked as a delivery partner of the European Social Innovation Competition.
+Organised since 2012 in memory of Diogo Vasconcelos, the European Social Innovation Competition calls for all Europeans to come up with solutions to the problems affecting our society.
+The competition is run by the European Commission with the support of a consortium of partners including Nesta, Shipyard, Impact Hub, Kennisland and Matter&Co.
+Nesta's Challenge Prize Centre has been lead partner in prize design and delivery since the competition programme began in 2012.